umijs/plugin-model/README.md

 ### Register extra models

-Add extra models from other plugins,
+Add extra models from other plugins

 ```js
 // use custom namespace